lobolab/mergem/README.md

 #### Python usage

-To use mergem modules within a python script, simply import the package within the script:
+To use mergem  within a python script, simply import the package with:

     import mergem

-Provide the list of models to be merged as a list to the merge function:
+For merging two or more models, provide a list of models to the merge function:

     merge_results = mergem.merge(input_models, set_objective='merge', exact_sto=False)